WU-Dongze/WU-Dongze.github.io/_pages/about.md

 During my academic journey, I had the opportunity to contribute as a research assistant at the Future Network of Intelligence Institute (FNii) at CUHK(SZ), where I worked under the guidance of [Prof. Shuguang Cui](https://scholar.google.com/citations?user=1o_qvR0AAAAJ&hl=zh-CN) (Fellow of The Canadian Academy of Engineering; IEEE Fellow) from June 2022 to September 2023.
 Before that, I gained valuable experience as a research assistant under the supervision of [Prof. Costas Courcoubetis](https://sds.cuhk.edu.cn/en/teacher/473), from January 2022 to October 2022.

-My broad research interests lie in the Internet of Things (IoT), Signal Processing, Wireless Communications, Statistical Network Analysis, and Neuroscience.
-I am actively looking for any interesting research topic related to these areas!
+My broad research interests lie in the Internet of Things (IoT), Signal Processing, Wireless Communications, Statistical Network Analysis, Neuroscience, etc. I am actively looking for any interesting research topic related to these areas!

 Experiences
 ======